 Last week I spent a few days on the road, hip deep in leg work for a research project on the oral traditions of mountaineering in the age of social media.
-Since Christmas, I’ve been stuck in a rut.
+Since Halloween, I’ve been stuck in a rut.
 My wheels spinning.
 It’s been weighing on me like a wet, cable-knit sweater.
 This week my wheels finally hit the road and my perspective changed the further I got from home.

 Now don’t assume that I’m a never-drives-twenty-miles-from-the-holler-where-she-was-born kinda gal.
 I’ve lived in several states (even California), with extended stays in South America and Europe.
 The difference between my hometown drag and the Avenue des Champs-Élysées is as profound as the disconnect between my own south Appalachian twang and Marion Cotillard’s French purr.

 This difference this week, however, was far more subtle.
 Driving my beat, I know every corner, nook and, yes, holler.
 Every road that branches off my route leads to someplace I know.
 A left at the light past the Country Cupboard gets you to my aunt Tammy’s place.
 A right will take you all the way back around the mountain.
 Every roadside shack had a name, had an owner and still has a story.
 I know every business by name — not just what it is, but what it used to be and what it was even before that.

 Even thirty minutes from home, the landscape stays the same.
 It looks just like what I wake up to every morning.
 It’s the possibilities that change.
 Two towns over, I know the main arteries, but most of these little roads lead to unseen destinations just around that turn up ahead.
 That first turn off the bypass?
 Never taken it.
 No idea where it goes.
 The red barn with the gas pumps and scorched roof?
 Not sure how it got started.
 Not sure how it ended.
 It’s all a mystery to me.
 The not-so-great unknown.